hilbix/mc/README.md

 > If you see some `OOPS`, follow instructions which are printed, then retry.
 > Note that `~/backup` can be a softlink which points to where you want to keep your backups written by `attic`.

-- Q: How to restore?
+- Q: How to restore from the backup?
-> A: Please read `man attic`.
-Use `~/backup/mc.attic` as `ARCHIVE`.
+> A: Try `backup.sh mount`, the `attic` archives are then in directory `~/restore`.
+> You can also run `attic list ~/backup/mc.attic` to list the `BACKUP`s and then run something like `attic extract -vn ~/backup/mc.attic::BACKUP` etc.
-> But I cannot help you more on this subject, as `attic` is a pretty standard Linux command.
+> `attic` is a pretty standard Linux command, so please help yourself (RTFM).

 > Q: What is the `move` command?
 > A: There is no example script for this yet.
 If `~/bin/mover.sh` is present, it shall be a wrapper which copies `~/backup/.` to a remote server.
 It is forked in background automatically after backup.
 Perhaps create something which uses `rsync` for this.
-Or wraps some script from your ISP to do backups.
+Or wrap some script from your ISP to do backups.

 - Q: How do I run Minecraft?
 > A: This is not the Minecraft game.
 This prepares a CraftBukkit 1.8 Minecraft Server.
 Only.
 If you do no know what this means, you are probably wrong here.

 - Q: But I want to run Minecraft!
-> A: Buy it.
+> A: Minecraft must be bought from Mojang/Microsoft at http://minecraft.net/

 - Q: I want Spigot.
 > A: Look elsewhere.
 I do not know anything about Spigot yet and probably never will.

 - Q: I want Sponge.
-> A: Sorry, you have to look elsewhere for now becasue I did not manage to run Sponge properly yet, sadly.
+> A: Sorry, you have to look elsewhere for now because I did not manage to run Sponge properly yet, sadly.
-> However if somebody wants to enlighten me in how to setup and run sponge just by typing `make` such that it runs at least as stable as Bukkit based on Spigot, please leave me a message: http://hydra.geht.net/pager.php
+> However if somebody wants to enlighten me in how to setup and run Sponge just by typing `make` such that it runs at least as stable as Bukkit based on Spigot, please leave me a message: http://hydra.geht.net/pager.php

 - Q: It does not work.
 > A: If this here does not help you, sorry, I cannot help.
 Learn how to debug shell scripts and cron jobs and then follow the yellow brick road (start at `crontab -l`).
+If you found the fix, see "I found a bug!"

 - Q: Please can you help?
 > A: Nope, I really cannot help you!
 Sorry.

 - Q: How to run this under Windows/OS-X/BSD/RHEL/etc.
 > A: This works under Debian Linux.
 Everything else is up to you.
+> But for Windows you might try cygwin.com as environment to build.

 - Q: I found a bug!
-> A: Clone, fix, push, pull-request.
+> A: Clone, fix, push, send pull-request on Github.
 Perhaps I listen.
 Likely not.

 - Q: This is not secure!
 > A: It works as designed.
 But see "I found a bug!".

-- Q: Can you add plugin XYZ.
+- Q: Can you please add plugin XYZ?
 > A: Nope.
-But you can.  `git submodule add URL-of-your-plugin-builder contrib/pluginname; cd contrib; vim Makefile`.
-> See `compile/` for example.
+But you can.  `mkdir contrib/contribname; git clone GITURL-of-plugin.git contrib/XYZ/source/;  cd contrib/XYZ; ln -s ../../jar; cp ../Makefile Makefile; vim Makefile` and create a proper Makefile to wrap the build and install stages from `source/`.
+Note that the plugin then is installed as `~/bukkit/plugins/XYZ.jar`
+> See `compile/dynmap/Makefile` for an example how it may look like.
+If you think it's worthwhile, perhaps send a pull-request.

-- Q: So what are turmites?
+- Q: So what are `turmites`?
-> A: Just a name in that case here.
+> A: Just a working-name in that case here.
 For more background please see Wikipedia.

 - Q: License?
 > A: Are you kidding?
 This?
 Free, what else!
 Parts of the software linked here is Open Source with different licenses, of course.

 - Q: Author?
-> A: Not important.
+> A: Really not important.
 This only assembles many things done by others.
 Read the source for more information.